In this review 8 sections

 Can I gain distance without swinging harder?

-Is the Callaway Paradym AI Smoke Max good for slow swing speeds?
+Is the Callaway Paradym Ai Smoke Max good for slow swing speeds?

 Ready to find the right gear?